All products are still available to buy when you next visit the Dharma Hut.

 Everything I make do make is a completely unique piece filled with energy and imagination!
 Everything is made using materials that are either foraged, recycled or grown in my very own garden.
 I keep the environmental impact of my crafts to an absolute minimum (including reusing old packaging to send goodies in the post!) and I only take what nature is able to give.There are times of year when my little shop will be bare but at other times it will be brimming with seasonal curiosities.
 If you would like something specific please do not hesitate to contact me to see if I can help.

-All photographs (including my logo) and content on this website belong to Helen Wright-Thomson T/A Dharma Holistic Therapies & Crafts Content copyright 2020 Website design J A Lovett
+All photographs, including the Logo and content on this website belong to Helen Wright-Thomson T/A Dharma Holistic Therapies & Crafts, unless otherwise stated.
+Content copyright 2020 Website design J A Lovett